 Should I choose a standard or a fixed plan?

 Most of the cheapest tariffs on the market are fixed for 12 months.
 So, it’s normally better to sign up for a fixed energy deal.
 However, fixed energy tariffs can come with exit fees, so if you need flexibility, for example if you might move out in under 12 months, a standard tariff is a good option.
+However, always remember to consider your unique situation, and research the pros and cons of fixed plans, before committing.

 Stay away from standard tariffs offered by the Big 6.
 These are generally very overpriced, and you can end up paying over £300 more per year than you should be.